 Aren’t tassels so much fun?
 They make perfect earrings and are fun for pillows too!
 In this tutorial we’re going to use embroidery floss to create a tassel and attach it to a simple and pretty cardstock bookmark!

 This diy is simple, fast, and so much fun to make.
 It’s perfect if you love books or keep a journal.
 And it makes a great gift.
-This is just one little freebie inside the August Craft in Style Subscription Box.
+This was just one little freebie inside the August 2019 Craft in Style Subscription Box.

 Supplies to Make a Tassel Bookmark